Back to Health News & Stories

 Adult woman in a yellow sweater holds a cup of coffee while browsing on her laptop.

-Ladies, don’t be confused.
-While annual Pap smears (the test that screens for cervical cancer) may no longer be advised if you have normal test results, you still need an annual pelvic exam.
+There’s no question—while annual Pap smears (the test that screens for cervical cancer) may no longer be advised if you have normal test results, you still need a yearly GYN and pelvic exam.

 The Pap smear is only a part of the pelvic exam.
-During your annual gynecological exam, your doctor also checks for skin cancer, uterine masses, pelvic floor issues, sexually transmitted infections, cervical polyps, breast cancer, and more.
+During your annual GYN visit, your doctor also checks for skin cancer, uterine masses, pelvic floor issues, sexually transmitted infections, cervical polyps, breast cancer, and more.

-Your annual GYN exam also is a great opportunity to identify and treat conditions early, and talk with your doctor about concerns and health changes.
-For example, if you’re planning to get pregnant or nearing menopause, your doctor can help you prepare and answer your questions.
+Your annual GYN exam is also an excellent opportunity to identify and treat conditions early and discuss concerns and health changes with your doctor.
+For example, if you plan to get pregnant or are nearing menopause, your doctor can help you prepare and answer your questions.

-Human papillomaviruses (HPVs) are spread by sexual contact and are so common that nearly everyone has one type of the virus.
-While there are more than 150 related HPVs, only 14 types cause cancer—two of which are responsible for 90 percent of cervical cancer cases.
+Human papillomaviruses (HPVs) are spread by sexual contact and are so common that nearly everyone has one type of virus.
+While there are more than 150 related HPVs, only 14 types cause cancer, two of which are responsible for 90 percent of cervical cancer cases.

 What are the cervical cancer screening guidelines?